 Physical distancing does not meant you are alone!
 In-person activities for Flourish have been suspended due to COVID-19, but there are still ways to connect with the program.
 Students and employees are invited to self-enrol in the Flourish Wellness Workshop Moodle to access relevant resources to help you learn at your own pace.
 Wellness Wednesdays are offered throughout the fall of 2020.

 Having a healthy mind will help you be a successful student.
 Flourish provides strategies to help you learn how to manage academic stress, while connecting with other students and campus supports.
 For more information, contact Sarah Lefebure, counsellor at the Penticton campus.

-The Flourish Wellness Project is offering Wellness Wednesday online workshops once a month in the fall 2020 semester, with a special focus on strategies to help you cope during the COVID-19 pandemic.
+The Flourish Wellness Project is offering Wellness Wednesday online workshops once a month in the winter 2021 semester, with a special focus on strategies to help you cope during the COVID-19 pandemic.
 Sarah Lefebure, Counsellor on the Penticton campus, and Samantha Johnson, Counsellor on the Salmon Arm campus, will lead the one-hour drop-in workshops.

 To attend any of these workshops, OC students and employees self-register for the Flourish Wellness Workshop Moodle, by logging into Moodle.
 Self-enrol now by clicking "Site home" at the left and search for Flourish.